 Step 2: How Many Servings Do You Need?

 The next part of the equation is to determine the number of servings you will need.
 Are you entertaining a group of 25-50 people or hosting a small brunch of just 5 or 6?
 Will there be other beverages offered?
 How long does the party last?

 Tip: It is usually safe to assume that each person will drink 2 or 3 4-ounce servings in a 2-3 hour time period.

 By using this average, you take into account those who will not drink any punch, those who will have just one drink, and those who will drink more.
 It all usually balances out and quite often you will find that you either have just enough punch or a little left over.

 Once you have estimated the number of servings you need, it is time to do a little math and simple multiplication is the only requirement.

 Multiply the quantity of each ingredient needed for a single cocktail by the number of servings.

-For example, I want to make a Hurricane punch for 20 people.
-That means that I need to estimate that about 60 servings are needed.
-My Hurricane punch will have 4-ounce servings, so I can divide the 8-ounce cocktail recipe in half and make the math easier right from the start (see tip #1 below).
+For example, we want to make a Hurricane punch for 20 people.
+That means that we need to estimate that about 60 servings are needed.
+My Hurricane punch will have 4-ounce servings, so we can divide the 8-ounce cocktail recipe in half and make the math easier right from the start (see tip #1 below).